Hemiandrus bilobatus: Habitat/distribution

 Hemiandrus bilobatus are endemic to the Wellington and Marlborough regions of New Zealand.
 They are often found in burrows in the ground during the day, and are only active at night.
 During the night they are quite active on the ground, but are also found in on tree trunks and foliage.

 Conservation

-The New Zealand Department of Conservation classified this species as not threatened.
+Under the New Zealand Threat Classification System, this species is listed as "Not Threatened".

 Diet

 Hemiandrus bilobatus are omnivorous.
 They have been observed eating invertebrates such as Deinacrida rugosa (giant weta), moths and beetle larvae and feeding on the young buds of grape vines.
 Control of ground weta in vineyards has been tried using a number of approaches, the most effective method being a layer of mussel shells under the vines.

 Morphology

 Cook Strait ground weta females have a very short ovipositor.

 Behaviour

 Hemiandrus biolobatus come out of their burrows at night.
 During mating males provide the female with a nuptial food gift.
 The females share burrows with their eggs and care for nymphs.